GoogleCloudPlatform/kube-jenkins-imager/README.md

+This project is no longer actively developed or maintained.

 # Automated Image Builder with Jenkins, Packer, and Kubernetes
 In this tutorial you will deploy a fully-functional implementation of the automated image building pipeline described in the [Automated Image Builds with Jenkins, Packer, and Kubernetes solution paper](https://cloud.google.com/solutions/automated-build-images-with-jenkins-kubernetes).